Aliozzaim/dailymeal/README.md

 ## Installation
 1. Clone this repository.
-2. Navigate to the project directory.
+2. Navigate to the project directory

 ## Installation